 Folks were going nutty over all the supposed meanings of such a switch, but in actuality the new (Gregorian) calendar was introduced to avoid using the older (Julian) calendar.
 Why?
 Because the older one documented a time period during which Christians were persecuted, and the new calendar was calibrated using the assumed dates of things like the birth of the Bible’s Adam, and the incarnation of Jesus Christ.
 There’s no orienting documentation for these events which are used as milestones, and as such, the modern calendar starts from an arbitrary point in time worked out by a Scythian monk in 525 AD.

 Which means the year 2000 doesn’t have any absolute significance, only personal significance.
-It’s a number that feels different to us, being nice and round and big, and therefore living through that kind of transition — the year 1999 to the year 2000 — feels important.
+It’s a number that feels different to us, being nice and round and big, and therefore living through that kind of transition, the year 1999 to the year 2000, feels important.
 The only importance it has, though, is the importance we allow it to have; that we imbue it with.

 Now consider the Y2K bug: an overhyped error caused by some computer code in which there were only two digits allowed for the year.
 The resulting bug, it was thought, would cause computers of all kinds to think the year 2000 (listed as ’00’) was actually the year 1900 (also listed as ’00’) and kill our financial structures, office spreadsheets, and AOL accounts.

-No matter how you or I might have felt about transitioning to the year 2000, that bug could have had major repercussions, regardless.
-It was quite real in a way that was untethered from our perception of it.
+No matter how you or I might have felt about transitioning to the year 2000, that bug could have had major repercussions.
+It was real in a way that was untethered from our perception of it.

-Consider that many of the things we allow to have significance in our lives are not of the practical variety, but rather the personal.
+Many of the things we allow to have significance in our lives are not of the practical variety, but the personal.
 Consider, too, that items of personal significance only carry the weight you allow them to carry.

 If you decide that birthdays aren’t important, then they aren’t important.
 If you decide that squirrels are significant to you in a way that other animals are not, then squirrels become ‘your’ animal.
 Recognizing that we have this power, over time we can experience fewer emotional entanglements with birthdays, or find greater joy in squirrels.